lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 A violation of this lifecycle **WILL** lead to undefined behavior, typically: memory leak, double-free, uninitialized memory read/write, unaligned read/writes, `nullptr` dereference, out-of-bound read/writes, etc.

-A general rule of thumb for testing lifecycle violations in containers is to ensure the number of constructions is equal to the number of destructions, which is the core idea behind RAII.
+A rule of thumb I use for testing lifecycle violations in containers is to ensure the number of constructions is equal to the number of destructions.
 The types we will be using for demonstrating some of these concepts are defined as follows:

 ```cpp